wso2/docs-is/en/docs/administer/managing-user-attributes.md

 the claim URIs defined by the product.
 You can also add different claim URIs and manage them using claim management.

-The following topics provide instructions on how to manage user attributes in WSO2 products.

--   [Managing the attributes of a user](#ManagingUserAttributes-Managingtheattributesofauser)
--   [Claim mapping when using multiple user stores](#ManagingUserAttributes-Claimmappingwhenusingmultipleuserstores)
--   [Attributes with multiple
-    values](#ManagingUserAttributes-Attributeswithmultiplevalues)
--   [Writing custom
-    attributes](#ManagingUserAttributes-Writingcustomattributes)
--   [Authentication using multiple attributes](#ManagingUserAttributes-Authenticationusingmultipleattributes)
--   [Customizing the claim for the user attribute](#ManagingUserAttributes-Customizingtheclaimfortheuserattribute)

 ### Managing the attributes of a user